lisa-lumos/Entrepreneurship/01-the-lean-startup/03-learn.md

 Learning is the essential unit of progress for startups.
 The effort that is not absolutely necessary for learning what customers want can be eliminated.
 I call this "validated learning" because it is always demonstrated by positive improvements in the startup's core metrics.
 Validated learning is backed up by empirical data collected from real customers.

+For example, in one early experiment, we changed our entire website, home page, and product registration flow to replace "avatar chat" with "3D instant messaging."
+New customers were split automatically between these two versions of the site; half saw one, and half saw the other.
+We were able to measure the difference in behavior between the two groups.
+Not only were the people in the experimental group more likely to sign up for the product, they were more likely to become long-term paying customers.

+Even after ditching the IM add-on strategy, it still took months to understand why it hadn't worked.
+After our pivot and many failed experiments, we finally figured out this insight: customers wanted to use IMVU to make "new" friends online.
+Our customers intuitively grasped something that we were slow to realize.
+All the existing social products online were centered on customers' real-life identity.

+IMVU's avatar technology, however, was uniquely well suited to help people get to know each other online without compromising safety or opening themselves up to identity theft.
+Once we formed this hypothesis, our experiments became much more likely to produce positive results.
+Whenever we would change the product to make it easier for people to find and keep new friends, we discovered that customers were more likely to engage.
+This is true startup productivity: `systematically figuring out the right things to build.`

+These were just a few experiments among hundreds that we ran week in and week out as we started to learn which customers would use the product and why.
+Each bit of knowledge we gathered suggested new experiments to run, which moved our metrics closer and closer to our goal.

+The irony is that it is often easier to raise money or acquire other resources when you have zero revenue, zero customers, and zero traction than when you have a small amount.
+Zero invites imagination, but small numbers invite questions about whether large numbers will ever materialize.

+The Lean Startup is not a collection of individual tactics.
+It is a principled approach to new product development.
+The only way to make sense of its recommendations is to understand the underlying principles that make them work.
+The Lean Startup model has been applied to a wide variety of businesses and industries: manufacturing, clean tech, restaurants, and even laundry.
+The tactics from the IMVU story may or may not make sense in your particular business.

+In the Lean Startup model, every product, every feature, every marketing campaign - everything a startup does - is understood to be an experiment designed to achieve validated learning.
+This experimental approach works across industries and sectors.